eicrud/eicrud/docs/services/definition.md

 }
 ```
 It is the database schema as well as the DTO for CRUD operations.
-In that case, a `profile` table is automatically created.
+In that case, a `profile` table is created.

 ### A [Security]():
 ```typescript title="services/profile/profile.security.ts"